 Step 13: Enter your networks domain name.
-You are free to use anything you like, for example: eve-ng.net
+You are free to use anything you like, for example: eve-ng.netUsing the Tab key select continue and

 Using the Tab key select continue and confirm with Enter

 Step 14: If your DNS IP settings are correct, Ubuntu will detect your location automatically by connecting to Ubuntu servers.
 Confirm with Enter.